Saturday, August 26th

 This might very well happen!
 But having three attempts will help increase the odds and provide a sporting chance.
 The Field Magazine picked a day to film a Macnab.
 You can watch the video here: Macnab attempt video.
 As you can see, weather and animals have a mind of their own!

 In short, we provide airport transfers to the Castle, three Macnab attempts (all guide fees and trophy fees included), food and accommodations, wine with dinner, gun hire (rifle and shotgun) permits, ammunition, ghillies, stalkers, and keepers, and field insurance while shooting.
-Airfare, gratuities, alcohol, extra sport on lay days, and flies for fishing are not included.
+Airfare, gratuities, alcohol, and extra sport on lay days are not included.

 Whether it’s a spouse, son/daughter, or friend, companions are welcome to attend at an additional cost.
 However, other than observe, there isn’t too much to occupy their time during the week.
 We will be located on a very secluded island.
 Your companion would have to arrange their own sightseeing and basically will be on their own, but are welcome to observe if you would like an observer.